VoltDB/voltdb/examples/windowing/README.md

 Quickstart
 ---------------------------
-VoltDB Examples come with a run.sh script that sets up some environment and saves some of the typing needed to work with Java clients.
-It should be fairly readable to show what is precisely being run to accomplish a given task.

-1. Make sure "bin" inside the VoltDB kit is in your path.
-2. Type "voltdb create -f" to start an empty, single-node VoltDB server.
+Open a shell and go to the examples/windowing directory, then execute the following commands to start the database:

+    voltdb init
+    voltdb start

-3. Open a new shell in the same directory and type "sqlcmd < ddl.sql" to load the schema and the jarfile of procedures into VoltDB.
+Wait until you see "Server completed initialization."
+Then open a new shell in the same directory and run the following to load the schema, preload some data, and run the demo client:

-4. Type "./run.sh client" to run the client code.
+    sqlcmd < ddl.sql
+    ./run.sh client

-You can stop the server, running client, or webserver at any time with `ctrl-c` or `SIGINT`.
+You can stop the server or running client at any time with `Ctrl-c` or `SIGINT`.
+Of course VoltDB can also run in the background using the -B option, in which case you can stop it with the `voltadmin shutdown` command.

 The default settings for the client have it keep 30 seconds worth of tuples, deleting older tuples as an ongoing process.
 See the section below on *run.sh Client Options* for how to run in other modes.